technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![A screenshot of a computer Description automatically generated](./media/image40.jpeg)

-**Summary**
+4. Navigate back to your Github browser tab and delete the codespace used for this lab.

-You have learnt deploying a Python web app using the Flask framework and the Azure Database for PostgreSQL relational database service.
+>**Summary**:You have learnt deploying a Python web app using the Flask framework and the Azure Database for PostgreSQL relational database service.
 Azure App Service supports Python in a Linux server environment.